ficusjs/ficusjs-finite-state-machine/README.md

 # Finite state machine

 A lightweight finite state machine library.
-It is based on the [@xstate/fsm](https://xstate.js.org/docs/packages/xstate-fsm/) library.
+It is inspired by the [@xstate/fsm](https://xstate.js.org/docs/packages/xstate-fsm/) library.

 ## What is a finite state machine?